mui/material-ui/docs/data/joy/components/typography/typography.md

 ## Decorators

 Use `startDecorator` and/or `endDecorator` for adding extra info to the text.
-The typography uses flexbox if start or end decorator prop is provided to ensure the center alignment.
+`Typography` uses flexbox when start or end decorator elements are provided to ensure the center alignment.

 {{"demo": "TypographyDecorators.js"}}

 ### Common examples

-These are some useful examples that demonstrate the composition of the typography and other components as decorators.
+These are examples that demonstrate the composition of the `Typography` component and other components as decorators.

 {{"demo": "DecoratorExamples.js"}}

 ## Nested typography

-The nested typography will render as `<span>` by default unless the `component` prop is specified.
+Nested `Typography` components will render as a `<span>` tag by default, unless the a value for the `component` prop is specified.

 ```js
 <Typography>